-Smallpox is a disease caused by a poxvirus that is transmitted from person to person that causes high fever, characteristic rash, and may kill about one-third of those infected.
+Smallpox is a disease caused by a poxvirus that is transmitted from person to person causes high fever, and characteristic rash, and may kill about one-third of those infected.
 Smallpox (also called variola) is the only disease that has been completely wiped out throughout the world.
 Smallpox is also potentially one of the most devastating biological weapons ever conceived.

 Due to the success of an intense worldwide public health initiative, not one documented naturally occurring case of this highly infectious, deadly disease has occurred since Oct.
 26, 1977.
 (An unvaccinated hospital cook in Somalia was the last person to naturally contract smallpox.)
 The World Health Organization (WHO) officially declared smallpox eradicated in 1980.